Data Analysis for the Language Sciences

 Preface

-This draft is primarily intended as preparation/revision materials for the linguistics methods classes that I regularly teach at the University of Cologne, as well as R
+This current version of the textbook is primarily intended as preparation/revision materials for the linguistics methods courses that I regularly teach at the University of Cologne, as well as for the R

-and statistics workshops for pre- and post-doctoral researchers that I occasionally give at other higher education institutions.
+and statistics workshops for pre- and post-doctoral researchers that I occasionally give at other higher education and research institutions.

-Student and colleague feedback on this draft is very welcome! ✉️
+Student and colleague feedback on this draft is most welcome! ✉️

 What is this book about?